kirenz/tfx/README.md

 # Tensor Flow Extended Tutorials

-- Ensure you have a recent version of Anaconda Python installed.
+- Ensure you have a recent version of Anaconda Python installed:

+  - If you don't have Anaconda, follow this [installation tutorial](https://kirenz.github.io/codelabs/codelabs/anaconda-install/#0).
+  - If you already have Anaconda:
     - On *Windows* open the Start menu and open an Anaconda Command Prompt.
     - On *macOS* or *Linux* open a terminal window.

 ```bash
 conda update python